 Viktor Frankl’s Logotherapy

-Throughout his detention in four concentration camps, he experienced many around him falling victim to the ‘existential vacuum’ – an inner experience of misery, emptiness and desolation.
-On the other hand, he saw that those with a robust sense of meaning were much more likely to survive the camps.
-Frankl therefore asserted that a definitive sense of meaning and purpose can bring positivity and significance to one’s life in spite of adverse conditions and ill health.
+Throughout his time as a Holocaust prisoner, he experienced many around him falling victim to the ‘existential vacuum’ – an inner experience of misery, emptiness, and desolation.
+Meanwhile, he saw that those with a robust sense of meaning were much more likely to survive the camps.
+He therefore asserted that a definitive sense of meaning and purpose can bring positivity and significance to one’s life in spite of any circumstances.

-According to Frankl, “every age has its own collective neurosis, and every age needs its own psychotherapy to cope with it”.
-This article will set out to explore the relevance of Frankl’s ideas and logotherapeutic techniques for millennials, which includes Generation X or the Baby Boomers, born between 1982 and 2004.
+According to logotherapy, we can discover a meaning in life in three different ways.
+And importantly, in the words of Frankl, ‘every age has its own collective neurosis, and every age needs its own psychotherapy to cope with it’.
+This article explores how Frankl’s ideas and logotherapeutic techniques could be relevant in the age of millennials.

 1. Create Work or Do a Deed